Beechwood House, Highgate: History

-In June 1975, Margaret Thatcher, leader of the Conservative Party, delivered a speech at a cocktail party at Beechwood in which she called on Prime Minister Harold Wilson to take "action on spending, on wages, on taxation and on nationalisation" and declared that "If this Government and this Prime Minister cannot act now, we are ready to battle against inflation — the great destroyer.
+In June 1975, Margaret Thatcher, leader of the Conservative Party, delivered a speech at a cocktail party at Beechwood in which she called on Prime Minister Harold Wilson to take "action on spending, on wages, on taxation and nationalisation" and declared that "If this Government and this Prime Minister cannot act now, we are ready to battle against inflation — the great destroyer.
 It will be our task to save the free society which has taken so many generations to build".

 The Emir of Qatar, Khalifa bin Hamad Al Thani, bought Beechwood from the Saudi royal family in the late 1970s.
 The Emir was sued by a builder for £476,000 in September 1986, the balance of more than £2.8 million of building works that had taken place at the house.

-Beechwood was listed for sale at £65 million in 2007 making it London's most expensive property at the time.
-In 2008 it was sold by the Emir of Qatar, Hamad bin Khalifa Al Thani, to the billionaire Uzbek businessman Alisher Usmanov for £48 million.
+Beechwood was listed for sale at £65 million in 2007, making it London's most expensive property at the time.
+In 2008, it was sold by the Emir of Qatar, Hamad bin Khalifa Al Thani, to the billionaire Uzbek businessman Alisher Usmanov for £48 million.
 It was valued at £82 million by the BBC in March 2022.
-The ownership of Beechwood House was transferred by Usmanov into an Irrevocable trust prior to the imposition of sanctions against individuals connected to the Russo-Ukrainian War in 2022.
+The ownership of Beechwood House was transferred by Usmanov into an Irrevocable trust before the imposition of sanctions against individuals connected to the Russo-Ukrainian War in 2022.
 A spokesperson for Usmanov said that he was "[not] able to manage them or deal with their sale, but could only use them on a rental basis" and that he " ... withdrew from the beneficiaries of the trusts, donating his beneficial rights to his family".

-In 2010 a planning application was filed by a company registered in the tax haven of the Isle of Man for a "Roman-style bathing complex" in the grounds of the property that would include a new indoor swimming pool, sauna, and gym.
-The plans were opposed by the Highgate Society who said that they "seem[s] to be very large and may well be overdevelopment ...Any development which detracts from its setting would be unacceptable, and we will be alert to see if it is one of these ghastly mock-classical designs which seem all the rage around the Heath with people who seem to believe that big money automatically means good design sense."
+In 2010, a planning application was filed by a company registered in the tax haven of the Isle of Man for a "Roman-style bathing complex" in the grounds of the property that would include a new indoor swimming pool, sauna, and gym.
+The plans were opposed by the High-gate Society who said that they "seem[s] to be very large and may well be over-development ...Any development which detracts from its setting would be unacceptable, and we will be alert to see if it is one of these ghastly mock-classical designs which seem all the rage around the Heath with people who seem to believe that big money automatically means good design sense."
 In 2011 further redevelopment work was planned with a "super basement" that would increase the size of the property by a third.